McCloud River near Wyntoon

 Shuttle Directions

 To reach put-in, return to highway 89 and turn eastward.
 Continue 5.5 miles to a dirt road, and turn south towards Fowler's Campground.
 Proceed .5 mile to a 4-way intersection, go straight, then almost immediately take the right fork, marked Lower Falls.
-Follow this road .5 mile to Fowler's Campground, which is just upstream of Lower Falls.
+Follow this road .5 mile past Fowler's Campground to the river.
+For summertime put in, continue on a dirt road past the marked “kayak put-in” to the end of the road near a log and plowed dirt beam.

 Creeks Navigation